dipanshusharma2001/MScFE_WQU_Capstone_Project/README.md

 │   └── meta/
 │       ├── etl_decisions.md  ← detailed record of all EDA/ETL steps
-│       ├── sources.md        ← detailed record of all sources used to download the datasets │
+│       ├── sources.md        ← detailed record of all sources used to download the datasets │       ├── dynotears_poc.md  ← detailed description on end to end implementation of DYNOTEARS Algorithm │
 ├── outputs/
 │   ├── eda/                  ← eda summaries and results